tatarajesh/GUI-Based-Messanger/README.md

 # GUI-Based-Messanger
-A project based on java.
+A project based on java using Graphical user interface

-GUI based program looks like a messenger, which has an option to create a new account.
-After signing up, which takes user login credentials to login.
-After successful logging, user will can see few static friends and chat boxes to send a text.
-In this we are using javax and other few packages to create a static messanger.
+A GUI(Graphical user interface) based messenger, which has an option to create a new account.
+To signi, enter user login credentials.
+After successful logging, user can see few static friends and chat boxes to send a text message.
+To do this here we are using javax and other java packages.
-A downloadable and executable .jar is created to demonstrate.
+A downloadable and executable .jar file is created to demonstrate the project.
 -thankyou